 As John Lennon said in his song “Beautiful Boy” “Life is what happens to you while you are busy making other plans”.

 Throughout the year many things can happen and even our priorities may change.
-Therefore I suggest you do not hang on too much to your objectives and be prepared to modify them, adapt them to your circumstances or even renounce to them.
+Therefore I suggest you do not hang on too much to your objectives.
+Be prepared to modify them, adapt them to your circumstances or even renounce to them.
 Do not consider it a failure.
 Remember that your objectives should be aligned with your values and priorities.
 So if your priorities change, it can be appropriate to review your goals.

 Enjoy the trip